pjmartinez/TFM_UM-eqtls/README.md

 The full script for slurm scheduler for red and white cultivars can be found in the [raw_data](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/rawdata) folder.
 Before running it, add your own e-mail address to the --mail-user option (or delete the line entirely if you don't want an e-mail notification when the job completes).

-When you're ready, you can execute the script by entering sbatch [rna_red_download.sh](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/rawdata/rna_red_download.sh) or [rna_white_download.sh](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/rawdata/rna_white_download.sh) in the terminal.
-This submits the job to the SLURM scheduler.
+When you're ready, you can execute the script by entering sbatch [rna_red_download.sh](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/rawdata/rna_red_download.sh) or sbatch [rna_white_download.sh](https://github.com/pjmartinez/TFM_UM-eqtls/tree/main/rawdata/rna_white_download.sh) in the terminal.
+This submits the jobs to the SLURM scheduler.

-Once the job is completed the folder structure will look like this :
+Once the job is completed the folder structure will look like this:

 raw_data/
 ```